matsmaiwald/matsmaiwald.github.io/_posts/2020-10-17-CategoricalEmbedding.md

 ## Reference
-A blog post by Rachel Thomas of fastai on using categorical variables in neural networks for tabular data: https://www.fast.ai/2018/04/29/categorical-embeddings/
+- A blog post by Rachel Thomas of fastai on using categorical variables in neural networks for tabular data: [https://www.fast.ai/2018/04/29/categorical-embeddings/](https://www.fast.ai/2018/04/29/categorical-embeddings/)

+- A paper that explains the approach of Kaggle contestants who used categorical embeddings to finish 3rd in the Kaggle Rossmann competition: [https://arxiv.org/pdf/1604.06737v1.pdf](https://arxiv.org/pdf/1604.06737v1.pdf)